FTLam11/fronk-tolks/README.md

 # 3. Define clear public interfaces

 * It becomes much easier to see how objects interact with each other.
-* Confidently identify stable behavior
+* Confidently identify stable behavior that can be called and relied on by other developers.

 ---

 # 4. Verify application conforms to specifications
    [MITRE Systems Engineeing](https://www.mitre.org/publications/systems-engineering-guide/se-lifecycle-building-blocks/test-and-evaluation/verification-and-validation)

-* When shit goes down, we have evidence.zip
+* Test specs trace back to some feature, there is no redundant test/production code.

 ---